furmonenko/easy-markers-twitch/readme.md

-# Twitch Stream Marker OBS Script
+# Easy Twitch Markers of OBS!

 A Lua script for OBS Studio that allows streamers to create Twitch stream markers with a single keypress.
 Stream markers make it easy to highlight important moments during your broadcast that you can revisit later in your VOD.